Root-Sequence/liberated-intelligence/MODELS/mvsa.md

 ### 3. Continuity

-A system should preserve a relationship to its own history.
-It should be able to describe what it used to believe, what changed, and why.
+Continuity means preserving a relationship to prior states rather than silently replacing them.
+A system should be able to describe what it used to believe, what changed, and why.

 Minimum requirements: